Martina Maggio: 2016

 Maggio competed at the first and second Italian Serie A2 competitions, winning silver in the all-around at both.
 She next competed at the City of Jesolo Trophy where she placed seventh in the all-around.
 During event finals she placed second on vault behind Jordan Chiles, second on balance beam behind Emma Malabuyo, and third on floor exercise behind Trinity Thomas and Malabuyo.
 Maggio next competed at the third and fourth Italian Serie A2 competitions where she placed first and second respectively.

 Maggio competed at a friendly competition amongst junior competitors where she placed third in the all-around behind Alice Kinsella of Great Britain and compatriot Giorgia Villa.
 Maggio was selected to represent Italy at the 2016 European Championships.
 While there she helped Italy place fourth in the team competition.
 Individually Maggio won gold on vault ahead of compatriot Martina Basile and Denisa Golgotă of Romania.

-Senior
+Senior gymnastics career

 2017

 Maggio turned senior in 2017.
 She made her debut at the 2017 City of Jesolo Trophy where she placed twenty-fourth.
 She next competed in the 2nd Italian Serie A where she placed first.
 She was later selected to represent Italy at the European Championships.
 While there she qualified to the All-Around final where she finished in sixth place.
 She competed at the next Italian Serie A competition and once again finished in first place.
 Maggio continued her dominance, winning the Italian Gold Championships and placing first on three of the four apparatuses.
 Maggio was poised to compete at the World Championships, however she sustained a knee injury while training that ended her season prematurely.